CapCorrector/spinner/README.md

-# A damo of autoscaling system with CPU and RAM monitoring.
+# A damo of an autoscaling system with CPU and RAM monitoring.